- Our customers have been hired by:

-Write a CV for an accountant by outlining a mixture of formal qualifications, work experience, and additional skills.
+Write a successful CV for an accountant by outlining a mixture of formal qualifications, work experience, and additional skills.

 - Try to make sure you use keywords that an employer will be looking for.

-- The work history should detail two or three achievements from each post.
+- Your work history should detail two or three achievements from each position.

-- The education and qualifications should be stated clearly.
+- Any education and qualifications should be stated clearly.

 What qualities make a good accountant?

 The qualities that make a good accountant include a mixture of formal qualifications and personal abilities:

 - An accountant CV needs to demonstrate an eye for detail and a methodical nature.

 - An accountant should be able to work with the latest accounting or financial software and be aware of a range of accounting methods.